tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">associatedOccurrences</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/associatedOccurrences">http://rs.tdwg.org/dwc/terms/associatedOccurrences</a></td></tr>
     <tr><td>Definition</td><td>A list (concatenated and separated) of identifiers of other Occurrence records and their associations to this Occurrence.</td></tr>
     <tr><td>Comments</td><td>This term can be used to provide a list of associations to other Occurrences.
 Note that the ResourceRelationship class is an alternative means of representing associations, and with more detail.
-Recommended best practice is to separate the values in a list with space vertical bar space ( | ).</td></tr>
+Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).</td></tr>
     <tr><td>Examples</td><td><code>"parasite collected from":"<a href="https://arctos.database.museum/guid/MSB:Mamm:215895?seid=950760">https://arctos.database.museum/guid/MSB:Mamm:215895?seid=950760</a>"</code>; <code>"encounter previous to":"<a href="http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3175067">http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3175067</a>" | "encounter previous to":"<a href="http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177393">http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177393</a>" | "encounter previous to":"<a href="http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177394">http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177394</a>" | "encounter previous to":"<a href="http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177392">http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3177392</a>" | "encounter previous to":"<a href="http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3609139">http://arctos.database.museum/guid/MSB:Mamm:292063?seid=3609139</a>"</code></td></tr>
   </tbody>
 </table>